 Growers can turn to Extract PBA this fall to overcome phosphorus deficiency in fallow fields and help prevent fallow syndrome.
 This soil-applied biocatalyst is designed to improve soil health and effectively increase the release of nutrients from the soil.
 In fallow soil conditions, Extract PBA can assist by maximizing the availability of bound phosphorus for easier plant uptake.

-In a recent study (Fig. 1) conducted in fallow soils in Minnesota, soil treated with Extract PBA showed a 30% increase in available phosphorus compared to untreated soil.
+In a recent study (Fig. 1) conducted in fallow soils in Minnesota, soil treated with Extract PBA showed a >38% increase in plant-available phosphorus compared to untreated soil.
 Similar increases in potassium, zinc and several micronutrients were also observed in the study.

 Figure 1.
 Percentage increase in fallow soil nutrient content after treatment with Extract PBA.
 Both P1 and P2 increased with treatment.